Effective Date: 29 October 2019

 With the Police Bank App, you can pay your bills using BPAY® and make payments to others using their Australian BSB and account number, check your account balance(s), transaction history, and transfer money between your Police Bank accounts.

-You must only use the Police Bank App with a compatible iPhone or Android device.
+You must only use the Police Bank App with a Compatible Device.
 You can install and register the Police Bank App onto a maximum of 2 devices.

 Payments will be processed by BSB and account number only, without using an account name.
 Some institutions with unique account numbers may disregard the BSB number.